EPDM vs TPO Roofing: Which Is Better For You?

 How to Choose the Right Roofing System for You

-Choosing between EPDM and TPO roofing depends on your specific needs and priorities.
+Choosing the right roofing material, such as EPDM or TPO, depends on your specific needs and priorities.
 Here are some factors to consider:

 • Climate: If you live in an area with extreme weather conditions, such as heavy snowfall or intense sunlight, EPDM’s proven durability may be a better choice.